Tableau for Beginners: Data Visualisation Made Easy

 2. To get more information, drag States onto the graph created so that these circles/bubbles scatter to represent the individual States.

-3. To better understand the central tendency of the data, we have also added a Median axis as a Reference Line.
-This can be done by right-clicking on the Sales / Profit Axis – > Adding Reference Line and choosing Median over the default Average Reference.
+3. We added a Median axis as a Reference Line to better understand the data’s central tendency.
+To do this, right-click on the Sales / Profit Axis—> Adding Reference Line and choose Median over the default Average Reference.

 4. Finally, for some more insight, drag States again, but this time onto Label in the Marks Pane, and get: